Fexinidazole: Efficacy and safety

+Furthermore, Damasio et al. evaluated the in vivo oral efficacy of self-emulsifying drug delivery systems (SEDDS) containing fexinidazole in the experimental treatment of visceral leishmaniasis (VL).
+The developed FEX-SEDDS formulation presented as a clear, yellowish liquid without precipitate.
+In the simulated gastric and intestinal media, the FEX-SEDDS had a size of 97±1 and 106±9 nm, respectively.
+The FEX retention in droplets after SEDDS dilution in simulated gastrointestinal media was almost 100%.
+Antileishmanial efficacy studies showed that FEX-SEDDS was the only treatment able to significantly (p < 0.05) reduce the parasite burden in the liver and spleen of animals experimentally infected with Leishmania infantum.

 Mechanism of action

 The biologically relevant active metabolites in vivo are the sulfoxide and sulfone.

 History

 Fexinidazole was discovered by the German pharmaceutical company Hoechst AG, but its development as a pharmaceutical was halted in the 1980s.

 The US Food and Drug Administration granted the application for fexinidazole orphan drug designation.